Piano, Harpsichord, Violin, Viola, Cello, Music Theory

-Mr. Bachus has been teaching children and adults since 1979.
+Mr. Bachus is a Master Teacher who has been teaching children and adults since 1979.
 He was a cellist in the Scottsdale Symphony.
-He co-founded The Four Seasons Chamber Orchestra, and founded the Phoenix Valley Chamber Symphony and was President of the board of directors for both.
+He co-founded The Four Seasons Chamber Orchestra, and founded the Phoenix Valley Chamber Symphony and served as President on both boards of directors.
 Mr. Bachus is active as a solo performer and frequently accompanies local musicians for recitals and charitable events.

 Piano, Flute, Clarinet

 Karen Bolen began teaching students of all ages more than 40 years ago in El Paso, and has maintained a busy private studio since 1972.